Our Philanthropy Team

-In her role as VP & Chief Philanthropy Officer, Michelle Schneider puts her decades of fundraising leadership to work for a mission that matters greatly to her: helping to tangibly improve the lives and well-being of our community members.
+In her role as vice president and chief philanthropy officer, Michelle Schneider puts her decades of fundraising leadership to work for a mission that matters greatly to her: bringing tangible improvements to the lives and well-being of our community members.

 A long-time leader in fundraising, Michelle has dedicated her work to taking critical community fixtures — UNC-Greensboro, Habitat for Humanity and United Way — to a new level.
 As a consultant, she helped transform the philanthropic work of organizations like the YMCA, Greensboro Science Center, Holy Trinity Church and others.

 Michelle earned a bachelor’s degree in social work and a master’s degree in public administration from UNC-Greensboro.
-She and her husband Bill have two adult sons, Wil and Dennis, and two dogs, Mogul and Luna.
-They’ve lived in Lindley Park for more than 25 years.
-She loves to spend down time in the NC mountains.
+She and her husband, Bill, have two adult sons, Wil and Dennis, and two dogs, Mogul and Luna.
+They have lived in Lindley Park for more than 25 years.
+She loves to spend down time in the North Carolina mountains.
 She is a member of the Women’s Professional Forum and Women to Women.

 Senior Manager, Philanthropy Operations

-Senior Manager Paul Crellin leads the operations of Institutional Advancement.
-Having spent his working life in service to various communities throughout North Carolina, Paul joined Cone Health in 2006 and now leads operations through data management and reporting, gift processing and stewardship, prospect research, grant writing and communications.
+Having spent his working life in service to various communities throughout North Carolina, Paul joined Cone Health in 2006 and leads operations through data management and reporting, gift processing and stewardship, prospect research, grant writing and communications.

 Paul grew up in England in a family with a proud history in the medical field.
-With a passion for nonprofit work, he earned his bachelor’s in history from the UNC-Chapel Hill and a master's in public administration from East Carolina University (ECU), and went on to serve the community through the Country Doctor Museum, the ECU Medical and Health Sciences Foundation, ECU University Advancement and Elon University Advancement — all before joining Cone Health.
+With a passion for nonprofit work, he earned his bachelor’s in history from the UNC-Chapel Hill and a master's in public administration from East Carolina University, and went on to serve the community through the Country Doctor Museum, the ECU Medical and Health Sciences Foundation, ECU University Advancement and Elon University Advancement before joining Cone Health.

 Ruth Darling Heyd